Nour-ElMasry/Bill-Splitter/README.md

 # Bill-Splitter

-After a night out with my friend group and a long time spent to figure out how much each one of us has to pay, me and one of my friends decided to challenge each other to make a bill calculator and see who does it best.
+After a night out with my friend group, we spent a long time figuring out how much each person had to pay.
+My friend and I decided to compete to see who could create the best bill splitter app.
+We were both eager to put our programming skills to the test and see who could come up with the most efficient and user-friendly solution.

+The Tach Stack used:
+  - Front-End: HTML/SASS/JS
+  - Back-End: NodeJS/ExpressJS/EJS

 On this website you can:
   - Add people to the bill